 Most people eat too much sugar.
-They eat sweet cereal, sweetened yogurt, porridge, or pastry for breakfast in addition to sweetened juice.
+They eat sweet foods all day: sweet cereal, sweetened yogurt, porridge, or pastry for breakfast, in addition to sweetened juice.
 For lunch, kids have a fruit rollup or candy with a sandwich, maybe some ketchup, and adults have pasta or a sandwich, eventually accompanied by a soda, energy drink, or fruit juice.
 And for dinner, both kids and adults have more refined starches, salad dressings and sauces, and drink sodas and other sugary drinks.
 Dessert might be ice cream or cookies, and let’s not forget the little snacks in between and before sleep.

-Sugar gives us a lot of energy at first by spiking our glucose level (the ‘sugar high’ is real), and then it makes us really tired and cranky when the glucose level dips abruptly, leaving us always wanting more sugar.
+Sugar gives us a lot of energy at first by spiking our glucose level (the ‘sugar high’ is real), and then it makes us really tired and cranky when the glucose level dips abruptly, leaving us always wanting more.
 Some people get headaches or feel sick as a result of this blood sugar rollercoaster.
-Certainly, our bodies do not need so much sugar, and there are many easy ways to eat less of it.
+Certainly, our bodies do not need so much of it, and there are many easy ways to eat less of it.

 You will feel better and be much healthier without it!
 And you can still eat the cake.

 We think of sugar as a carbohydrate.
 Glucose, lactose, and fructose are sugar molecules.
 Another sugar molecule is sucrose, a mix of glucose and fructose.
 Whatever source comes from, sugar is processed the same way by our bodies.

 Table sugar or refined sugar is sucrose, half glucose, and half fructose.
 High fructose corn syrup is about 45% glucose and 55% fructose.